L3MON4D3/Dotfiles/nixos/README.md

-This directory contains nixOS configurations for machines I own.
+This directory contains my NixOS configuration.

 The general structure is as follows: